This site is intended for healthcare professionals

 Unmet needs in mCRPC

-Unmet needs in metastatic castration-resistant prostate cancer (mCRPC) include no curative treatment, optimising treatment selection, sequencing, and intensification
+Unmet needs in metastatic castration-resistant prostate cancer (mCRPC) include no curative treatment, and optimizing treatment selection, treatment sequencing, and intensification

 What are the unmet medical needs for management of mCRPC?

-Unmet patient needs for a given disease or condition reflect several common factors51:
+Unmet patient needs for a given disease or condition reflect several common factors:55

 Mortality

-A recent study of real-world treatment patterns noted a median overall survival in people with mCRPC of 11.1–19.4 months52.
-There is no cure for the disease.
+A recent study of real-world treatment patterns noted a median overall survival in people with mCRPC of 11.119.4 months.56 There is no cure for the disease.

 Patient quality of life

-Important health-related quality of life (HRQoL) issues for people with mCRPC include pain, nausea, vomiting and insomnia53,54.
-Many assessments used to measure HRQoL in published research were not developed specifically for mCRPC and may not accurately describe symptoms specific to mCRPC.
-Inconsistent definitions of clinically meaningful differences are evident in the literature54.
+Important health-related quality of life (HRQoL) issues for people with mCRPC include pain, nausea, vomiting, and insomnia.57,58 Many assessments used to measure HRQoL in published research were not developed specifically for mCRPC and may not accurately describe symptoms specific to mCRPC.
+Inconsistent definitions of clinically meaningful differences are evident in the literature.58

 Symptom or disease burden

-Common patient-reported symptoms for mCRPC include pain, fatigue, and urinary and sexual dysfunction.
-Patient-reported symptoms are under-recognised in the management of mCRPC55,56.
+Common patient-reported symptoms for mCRPC include pain, fatigue, urinary and sexual dysfunction.
+Patient-reported symptoms are under-recognized in the management of mCRPC.59,60

 Treatment side effects

-Treatment-related side effects for mCRPC commonly reported by patients include fatigue, hypertension, arthralgia, nausea, diarrhoea and anxiety2-9.
-Overall, patient-reported outcomes (PRO) are not consistently measured, or adequately reported, in mCRPC treatment monitoring56.
+Treatment-related side effects for mCRPC commonly reported by patients include fatigue, hypertension, arthralgia, nausea, diarrhea, and anxiety.2-9 Overall, patient-reported outcomes are not consistently measured, or adequately reported, in mCRPC treatment monitoring.60

 Treatment inconvenience

-This factor is a mix of treatment qualities, including treatment invasiveness, frequency and duration51.
-There are no available data on patient preferences for treatment invasiveness, frequency and duration, and their interaction, in the mCRPC setting.
-However, people with mCRPC consistently rank treatment effectiveness and delay in time to symptoms, as the most important treatment qualities57.
+This factor is a mix of treatment qualities, including treatment invasiveness, frequency, and duration.55 People with mCRPC consistently rank treatment effectiveness and delay in time to symptoms as the most important treatment qualities.61

-Selecting the optimal treatments and treatment sequence for a person with mCRPC, in the absence of validated predictive biomarkers, is an unmet need2-9.
-Sequential use of androgen-receptor signalling inhibitors (ARSI) for mCRPC is limited by cross-resistance between AR-targeted drugs, which further complicates treatment selection and sequencing58.
+Selecting the optimal treatments and treatment sequence for a person with mCRPC, in the absence of validated predictive biomarkers, is an unmet need.2-9 Sequential use of androgen-receptor signaling inhibitors (ARSI) for mCRPC is limited by cross-resistance between AR-targeted drugs, which further complicates treatment selection and sequencing.62

-For people with mCRPC in some lower-income countries, such as in the Middle-East or in Africa, limited access to genetic testing and economic constraints are major unmet needs59
+For people with mCRPC in some lower-income countries, such as the Middle East or Africa, limited access to genetic testing and economic constraints are major unmet needs63

 ESMO and NCCN guideline recommendations for mCRPC

-Table 1 describes European Society for Medical Oncology (ESMO) and National Comprehensive Cancer Network (NCCN) guideline recommendations for mCRPC2-5,60,61.
+Table 1 summarizes European Society for Medical Oncology (ESMO) and National Comprehensive Cancer Network (NCCN) guideline recommendations for mCRPC.

 Table 1.
 ESMO and NCCN guideline recommendations for metastatic castration-resistant prostate cancer (Adapted2-5,60,61).
 ADT, androgen-deprivation therapy; AR, androgen-receptor; ChT, chemotherapy; ESMO-MCBS, European Society for Medical Oncology Magnitude of Clinical Benefit Scale; mCRPC, metastatic castration-resistant prostate cancer; PSMA, prostate-specific membrane antigen.